complogo

 • Our humidity-controlled environment prevents moisture build-up, and we use MSL bags for extra protection when needed

-“When parts are heated up, and they contain moisture, they can literally pop.
-This is often called 'popcorning',” says Steven.
+“When parts are heated up, and they contain moisture, they can literally pop, which is called 'popcorning',” says Steven.

-Our inventory also goes through a rigorous quality inspection process as a last line of defence to ensure the quality of everything that we sell.
+Our inventory also undergoes a rigorous quality inspection process as a last line of defence to ensure the quality of everything we sell.

 Msl bag with electronic components inside.